 Your gift to The Library Foundation benefits the entire community and helps the Topeka and Shawnee County Public Library grow the next generation of readers.
 The Library Foundation funds innovative library programs that promote early, school age and adult literacy.

 In Shawnee County, only 31% of children have a formal preschool experience.
-We bring the preschool to families right in their neighborhoods on the Learn & Play Bus, where kids can learn vital literacy skills for free and in a super fun environment.
-The library’s early childhood learning coordinator makes sure all the little ones are developing through playing, talking, reading, singing and writing so that they’re prepared to enter school.
+The library brings the preschool to families right in their neighborhoods on the Learn & Play Bus, where kids can learn vital literacy skills for free and in a super fun environment.
+The library’s early childhood learning coordinator makes sure all the little ones are developing through playing, talking, reading, singing and writing so they’re prepared to enter school.

 With the Imagination Library, every child under the age of five will be mailed an age-appropriate book each month.
 That will give kids a home library of up to 60 books to study, read and share with parents.
 Studies show that participation in the program positively and significantly improves early childhood literacy.

 Each year, as kindergartners graduate in Shawnee County Schools, the library is there to join in the celebration and hand over a free book and a library card to participating families.
-Kids who already have existing library cards are given a brand new IREAD Card, and any previous fines are waived.
-The initiative is supported by the Robert C. and Dorothy L. Harder Fund established through the Library Foundation.
-In 2015-16, 8 elementary schools participated.
-In 2016-17, the library is looking to raise that number to 17 participating schools.
+Kids who already have existing library cards are given a brand new IREAD Card and any previous fines are waived.
+The initiative is supported by the Robert C. and Dorothy L. Harder Fund established through The Library Foundation.
+To date, 857 children in 15 elementary schools participated.

 Bookmobiles help make the library accessible county-wide.
 In 2015, Alice was put into service as a result of the generous estate gift from the late Hugh and Margaret McClausland.
 In 2014, with the help of the Capitol Federal Foundation and Friends of the Library, Sherlock arrived.
 Bookmobiles carry a wide variety of books, movies, and music for all ages with an emphasis on popular fiction and non-fiction.
 There are 20 bookmobile stops around the city and county, so there’s one close to you!